SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-When you build a traditional fire you think that those rolling flames and glowing coals are about as good as it can get.
-Well, just ask a blacksmith, the fire gets better, hotter and more effective if you add one thing – air.
+When you build a traditional fire you think that those rolling flames and glowing coals are about as good as it gets.
+Well, just ask a blacksmith, the fire gets better, hotter, and more effective if you add one thing – air.

 Knowing how to build one from bricks or stones is practical knowledge, that if held by people, such as those recovering from a disaster or Hurricane Katrina-like flooding, can help them get hot food prepared, without outside assistance, and get people fed.

 Hunger is not a friend to humanity and knowing how to build and use a small rocket stove is a huge step toward self-sufficiency.

 Well, maybe having one is not as important as having the skills to build one.
 Sure you can create a rocket stove, to go, out of a simple ammo can and it will hold up.
 However, it might not be worth the weight to carry.

 You should get out and make a few different varieties.
 Cook on them.
 Burn them for a while and start to understand what makes the best ones work.
 You see, some things are about skills and not gear.

 The rocket stove is much more about a concept than it is about having a THING to carry.
 However, in a survival situation, there is nothing like having a stove that starts up with little fuel and runs on little fuel.